-Receiving your benefit as a Lifetime Pension
+Receiving your benefit as a DXC Technology Superannuation Plan Lifetime Pension

-The Lifetime Pension Handbook explains the terms and operation of Lifetime Pension available in the Plan.
+The DXC Technology Superannuation Plan Lifetime Pension Handbook explains the terms and operation of DXC Technology Superannuation Plan Lifetime Pension available in the Plan.
 Briefly the key features are as follows:

-- Payments of the Lifetime Pension can commence from the date you cease employment with your employer. - Payments are made monthly for the life of the member. - For Category A3 members, the pension is not reversionary. - For Category B1 members, a 50% reversionary pension will be paid to a spouse in the event of the member's death.
+- Payments of the DXC Technology Superannuation Plan Lifetime Pension can commence from the date you cease employment with your employer. - Payments are made monthly for the life of the member. - For Category A3 members, the pension is not reversionary. - For Category B1 members, a 50% reversionary pension will be paid to a spouse in the event of the member's death.

-Amount of Lifetime Pension
+Amount of DXC Technology Superannuation Plan Lifetime Pension

-If you retire on or after your preservation age (but before your Normal Retirement Date) the Lifetime Pension payable will be:
+If you retire on or after age 60 (but before your Normal Retirement Date) the DXC Technology Superannuation Plan Lifetime Pension payable will be: